 For sale, must see: Former prison in upstate New York

-[NEW YORK] For sale: 99 acres located 90 minutes from Montreal with 98,000 square feet of space spread over 30 buildings.
-Amenities include kitchens with walk-in freezers, a dining hall and a backup diesel generator.
+FOR SALE: 99 acres (40 ha) located 90 minutes from Montreal with 98,000 square feet of space spread over 30 buildings.
+Amenities include kitchens with walk-in freezers, a dining hall and a back-up diesel generator.

-There’s no guarantee there will be a buyer for the prison, which opened in 1990.
+There is no guarantee that there will be a buyer for the prison, which opened in 1990.
 A previous effort by a warehouse distributor to buy the property fell through more than a year ago.
 While state officials hailed the closed prison as the product of efforts to reduce mass incarceration, local officials raised concerns about the effect on employment.

-“We lost 101 good jobs when it closed,” said Don Bilow, supervisor of the town of Chateaugay, which is about 200 miles north of Albany.
-“We hope a viable entity will buy it and create some economic activity.”
+"We lost 101 good jobs when it closed," said Don Bilow, supervisor of the town of Chateaugay, which is about 320 km north of Albany.
+"We hope a viable entity will buy it and create some economic activity."

 A sustained drop in violent crime and changes in policing in New York City, along with the 2009 repeal of the state's Rockefeller drug laws, which imposed mandatory minimum sentences for even low-level offenders, resulted in a decrease in the number of inmates, many of whom were minorities.
 The policies that kept prisons full were discriminatory, criminal justice reform experts said.